jramz87/CS290_Portfolio_Project/README.md

 # Exercise Tracker - MERN Stack Application

 A full-stack web application that allows users to track their exercise activities.
 Built with the MERN stack (MongoDB, Express, React, Node.js) and hosted on Render.com.
+Developed as a portfolio project for CS290 (Web Development) at Oregon State University, Winter 2025.

 ## 📸 Preview